mjfrigaard/seg-ggplot2/README.md

 ![](seg-ggplot2_files/figure-gfm/build-heatmap_plot-1.png)<!-- -->

+## The heatmap with sample data

+Below are the sample blood glucose measurements in the plot.

 ``` r
 # 5.11 add SampMeasData to heatmap_plot ---- ---- ---- ---- ---- ---- ----
 # sample measure data import ----